 Celebration of Life

 The Day of the Dead is not a sad, somber occasion; it a celebration of the lives of loved ones and family who have passed away.
-It embodies the spirit, wit, and sense of humor Mexicans are known for.
+It embodies the spirit, wit, and sense of humor Mexico is known for.
 Día de Los Muertos is a bright and colorful time filled with happiness and celebrations of life.
 There are beautifully decorated altars, bright, colorful flowers, and Day of the Dead parties.
 People wear intricate sugar skull and calaveras makeup and dress in costumes just as elaborate.

 Day of the Dead Origin and History